inthedepthsofitall/minis/README.md

 ##### minis
-mini project with a list of different functions
+mini project with a list of different functions,

  def bracket_combinations(numbers):